IWMW 2017 CALL FOR SUBMISSIONS

-This year’s event has three main strands: (1) understanding users; (2) managing change and (3) delivering services.
+This year’s event has four main strands: (1) change; (2) challenges; (3) community and (4) champions.
 We invite submissions for plenary talks and workshop sessions (or other formats such as debates, panel sessions, lightning talks, birds of a feather sessions, etc.) which address these strands.

 Submissions are invited which address these strands.
 Possible topics include but are not restricted to: